 Laundry facilities are located in each residence hall and apartment community.
-A common laundry room is available for Van Hoosen Hall residents in a central building.
+A common laundry room is available for Van Hoosen Hall residents in Owen Hall.
 There is one laundromat located in Spartan Village.
 Washers and dryers are free of charge to use, though residents provide their own detergent.
 Laundry machines in Spartan Village are coin-operated.
+Residents are responsible for following the operating instructions.
+Overloading the machines (washers and dryers) may cause damage to the machine and/or laundry.
+Damages that result from improper usage will not be reimbursed to the resident.